geckro/NotAnExpertPack/README.md

 ### Mods that may be removed
 - Advent of Ascension (Low quality compared to DivineRPG, but the sheer content it adds can be useful in pack progression)
-- Alchemistry (Maybe?
-Seems like just another "Do this and do that" tech mod)
-- Solar Flux Reborn (Too overused)